Baguio City: Summer Capital of the Philippines

 After leaving PMA we headed to our hotel, the Venus Parkview Resort Hotel, located on the west side of the popular Burnham Park.
 The hotel was decent but a little worn down.
 You could tell that at one time it must have been quite a spectacle but its better days were behind it.
 Regardless, it would more than make do for the five of us (including Kuya Bert) in a room.
-One night in the Venus Parkview for 5 people in a 3 bed room ran me 2150 pesos ($53).
+One night in the Venus Parkview for 5 people in a 3-bed room ran me 2150 pesos ($53).

 After dropping off our stuff in our room we took off again to find supper.
 By this time it was dark and raining pretty hard outside.
-Bert drove us over to a seafood restaurant called Barrio Fiesta which was a large Igorot-themed place with a couple bars and a nightclub area in addition to the spacious dining room.
+Bert drove us over to a seafood restaurant called Barrio Fiesta which was a large Igorot-themed place with a couple of bars and a nightclub area in addition to the spacious dining room.

-Due to the rain it was virtually empty save for a family of Filipinos sitting at the table behind us.
+Due to the rain, it was virtually empty save for a family of Filipinos sitting at the table behind us.
 We feasted on a king’s platter of clams, mussels, crab, ar-arusep (a seaweed that looks like miniature bunches of grapes), bistek (Filipino beef steak), chicken, and plenty of San Miguel Light beer.
-By the time we were done we left nothing but a pile of bones, shells, and empty bottles.
+By the time we were done, we left nothing but a pile of bones, shells, and empty bottles.

 The rainy season in the Philippines runs from late May through October which is something to consider before making travel plans.
-Rainy season peaks in June and July and it can cause real havoc on the rural roadways.
-Staying in more metropolitan areas, however, isn't quite as dangerous and when we returned to our hotel the pattering sound of large raindrops on the balcony sent me right to sleep.
+Rainy season peaks in June and July and it can cause real havoc on rural roadways.
+Staying in more metropolitan areas, however, isn’t quite as dangerous and when we returned to our hotel the pattering sound of large raindrops on the balcony sent me right to sleep.

 This is a combination plate of langgonisa (Filipino sausage), itlog (eggs), and si nangag (garlic-fried rice).
 The second is tapsilog.
 This is a plate of tapa (fried beef strips), eggs, and rice.
-The last on is tocsilog made with tocina (sweet pork) with the obligatory eggs and rice.
+The last one is tocsilog made with tocina (sweet pork) with the obligatory eggs and rice.
 Fast food restaurants like Andok’s, NE Bake Shop, and Jollibee’s specialize in such simple dishes.

 Farms, Temples, and Shrines

-After breakfast we put on our “tourist” hats again and went to the very popular Baguio Strawberry Farm.
+After breakfast, we put on our “tourist” hats again and went to the very popular Baguio Strawberry Farm.
 The cool, damp climate of Baguio is perfect for growing strawberries, and a large field of them has been maintained on one of the few relatively flat parts of Baguio for years.

-Right next to the fields are little stands lined up and run by women selling strawberry jams, jellies, preserves, syrups, candies and just about anything else you can think of that can be created from the little red beasts.
+Right next to the fields are little stands lined up and run by women selling strawberry jams, jellies, preserves, syrups, candies, and just about anything else you can think of that can be created from the little red beasts.